top of page

 Confidence isn’t just about what you say—it’s about how you show up.
 Regulating emotions and body language can help you exude assurance, even when you’re feeling uncertain.

 • Control nervous energy.
 Take deep breaths before a big moment.
-Slow, intentional breathing signals to your body that you’re in control.
+Slow, intentional breathing signals to your body that you’re in control and is the number one way you can manage your nervous system.

 • Pause before reacting.
 If you feel overlooked or challenged, take a moment before responding.
 A composed reply carries more weight than a reactive one.